louisstow/doc.sproute.io/reddit.md

 [Reddit](http://reddit.com) is a link-sharing website with users, categories and a voting system to decide which links should be displayed first.

 The first thing we should do is identify the dynamic data then define the model that will store the links.
 The model will need to store the title, the destination link, the subreddit (or category) and how many votes the link has received.
-Every other field will be created for us through the [in-built fields](/docs/rest#in-built-fields).
+Every other field will be created for us through the [built-in fields](/docs/rest#built-in-fields).

 ## Models
 Create a model called `links` and create the following fields and properties: